• Skip to content

 The Cost Of A Bad Hire

 Churches manage the tithes and offerings of their members.
-Church leaders are responsible to be good stewards of those limited resources.
+Church leaders are responsible for being good stewards of those limited resources.

 Carrying a bad hire for months or years can cost a ministry big time.